mtumilowicz/git-notes/README.md

             * except for the first commit
         * date the commit was created
         * each commit object points to a tree object which represents the state of your source code at that commit
-* tag
-    * contains a tagger, a date, a message, and a pointer
-    * points to a commit rather than a tree
-    * like a branch reference, but it never moves
-        * always points to the same commit but gives it a friendlier name
-    * doesn’t need to point to a commit; you can tag any Git object
 * index
     * Git doesn’t add anything to the index without your instruction
     * the first thing you have to do with a file you want to include in a Git repository